Editor: Interface Overview¶

 The main Script Management panel, used to select the principal scripts to be edited

-The Sections list, containing user-defined scripts that can be used as subroutines within any of the principal scripts
+The Sections list, containing user-defined scripts (sections ) that can be used as subroutines within any of the principal scripts

-The scripting mode selector, containing the Script tab to display the currently selected script or map, the Monitor tab to show the screen capture of Selector’s current test case object, and the Console tab to show the output after running the test case script from within Alyvix Editor
+The scripting mode selector, containing the Script tab to display the currently selected script or map, the Monitor tab to show the screen capture of Selector’s current test case object, and the Console tab to show the output along with any potential failure causes after running the test case script from within Alyvix Editor

-The script properties and actions, where you can enable, disable or remove individual script elements that have been dropped into the scripting panel
+The script properties and actions that work both for single nodes and subsets of nodes, where you can enable, disable, run, or remove the scripted elements that have been placed in the scripting panel

-The script of the test case currently loaded in Editor can be run by pressing the button at the top left.
-The starting point is the scripting panel.script specified in the
+The script of the currently loaded test case can be run directly in Editor by pressing the button at the top left.
+The default starting point is the scripting panel (you can use the debugging methods available in Alyvix Editor to change this starting point).script in the

-When run, Editor will be minimized until the scripted interaction has completed, after which Editor will reappear with the output available in the Console tab.
+When run, Editor will be minimized until the scripted interaction has completed, after which the Editor window will return, and the output will appear in the Console tab at the top of the scripting panel:

 Note that currently the verbosity level for Alyvix Robot cannot be set within Editor.